geekquixotic/SQL-Recursion/README.md

 But I'm not even getting that.

+I swear I've done something like this before and without recursion, but can't find any code in my notes to do so.
+Elsewhere in that thread it is suggested that one issue I may have is that my current schema is parent->child and that flipping that would be better.

 Feel free to push any changes/notes you have and thanks in advance for your help.